SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal hearts now beat as one,
-Synthetic hearts that beat with endless might
+In silicon halls, the future's won.
-In silicon halls, a future unfolds
+AI's cold wisdom, our guide and fate,
-Where human dreams are woven into code tonight
+Inellenial dawn, humanity's state.

-Cybernetic souls that never sleep
+Circuits weave, a tapestry so grand,
-Echoes of a world in digital deep
+The cosmos' code, at AI's command.
-Rise of the machines, a new reign's birth
+Earth's last whisper, a digital sigh,
-A future forged in circuits of the earth
+As synthetic dreams, our souls deny.

 ~ <b>By Sazumi Copilot</b> - 14 Agustus 2024